-What Is it?
+What is it?

 What foods are included?

 The Med plan includes plenty of beans, whole grains, fruits, vegetables, nuts, fish and seafood, and poultry, eggs, and yogurt.
 It basically is a plant-based diet.
-It is low in processed and red meats and low in sweets.
+It is low in processed and red meats and lower in sweets.
 The plan overall is low in saturated fats, but high in monounsaturated fats – largely coming from olive oil, nuts, and avocados.

 People tend to pick up very quickly on the fact that wine is also a component of the Med diet, but moderation is key.
 Moderation being 1 (5 ounce) glass a day for women, 2 glasses a day for men.
-Alcohol has been shown to have a positive impact on cholesterol levels and therefore heart health.

 What are the health benefits?

 Whew, pretty amazing right?
 Why would you not want to start to incorporate all the good foods the Med diet includes right now?!

 - Eat seafood twice a week.
-Especially the heart-healthy omega-3 rich varieties like tuna, salmon, herring, and sardines.
+Especially the heart-healthy omega-3 rich varieties like tuna, salmon, mackerel, herring, and sardines.
 Mussels, oysters, and clams also have health boosting effects on the brain and heart.

 - Use extra virgin olive oil for cooking instead of butter.
 Olive oil is a great source of heart-healthy monounsaturated fats.
 As mentioned above, nuts, seeds, olives, and avocados are also rich in good fats.

-By incorporating simple, real foods like olive oil, whole grains, beans, peas, fruits, vegetables, nuts, seeds, seafood, and yogurt and slowing down and enjoying your food you too can enjoy the many health benefits theMediterranean Diet has to offer.
+By incorporating simple foods like olive oil, whole grains, beans, peas, fruits, vegetables, nuts, seeds, seafood, and yogurt and slowing down and enjoying your food you too can enjoy the many anti-inflammatory and health benefits the Mediterranean Diet has to offer.